mixotricha/makertron_client/README.md

 The Makertron engine supports a sophisticated transpiler that currently supports the default parse target of the <a href="http://www.openscad.org">OpenSCAD</a> language.
 At least 90% of the OpenSCAD language specification is now supported and we are in the robustnes and compatability testing phase.

-As stated above critical problems have been solved in all the core areas and we have satisfied ourselves that this was the right way to go.

-The demonstration client has been developed in react and uses three.js as the final geometry target.
-We are awaiting some new browser features that will improve the web based client considerably.
+We are awaiting some new browser features ( OffScreenCanvas ) that will improve the web based client considerably.

 The Makertron architecture makes the following possible: